mifi/editly/README.md

 - Create a fast paced trailer or promo video
 - Create a tutorial video with help text
 - Simply convert a video to a GIF
-- Resize video to any size or framerate and with automatic letterbox/crop (e.g. if you need to upload a video somewhere and the site complains **video dimensions must be 1337x1000**
+- Resize video to any size or framerate and with automatic letterbox/crop (e.g. if you need to upload a video somewhere but the site complains `Video must be 1337x1000 30fps`)

 See [examples](https://github.com/mifi/editly/tree/master/examples)